Mind the Gap: Optimal and Equitable Encouragement Policies: Policy Optimization under Access Constraints

-We previously discussed policy optimization, over unrestricted decision rules, given estimates.
-We now introduce general methodology to handle 1) optimization over a policy class of restricted functional form and 2) more general fairness constraints.
-We first introduce the fair-classification algorithm of \citep{agarwal2018reductions}, describe our extensions to obtain variance-sensitive regret bounds and less conservative policy optimization (inspired by a regularized ERM argument given in \citep{chernozhukov2019semi}), and then provide sample complexity analysis. \paragraph{Algorithm and setup}
+We previously discussed policy optimization over unrestricted decision rules given estimates.
+We now turn to implementable policy learning over a restricted policy class under more general fairness constraints.
+Let $\Delta(\pi)\in\mathbb{R}^K$ denote a vector of identified disparity moments, and consider

-We first describe the reductions-based approach for fair classification of \cite{agarwal2018reductions} before describing our adaptation for constrained policy learning, and localized two-stage variance reduction.
-They consider classification (i.e. loss minimization) under fairness constraints that can be represented generically as a linear program.
-In the following, to be consistent with standard form for linear programs, note that we consider costs $Y$ so that we can phrase the saddle-point as minimization-maximization.
-The $\vert \mathcal{K} \vert$ linear constraints and $J$ groups (values of protected attribute $A$) are summarized via a coefficient matrix ${M} \in \mathbb{R}^{K \times J}$, which multiplies a vector of constraint moments $h_j(\pi), j \in [J]$ (with $J$ the number of groups), $O=(X, A, R,T, Y)$ denoting our data observations, and $d$ the constraint constant vector:

-The elements of $h_j(\pi)$ are average functionals, for example the average treatment takeup in group $j$.
-Importantly, the moment function $g_j$ depends on $\pi$ while the conditioning event $\mathcal{E}_j$ cannot depend on $\pi$.
-Many important fairness constraints can nonetheless be written in this framework, such as burden/resource parity, parity in true positive rates, but not measures such as calibration whose conditioning event does depend on $\pi$.
-(See \Cref{sec-saddle} for examples omitted for brevity).
+This formulation also enables local Pareto improvement around a reference policy $\pi_0$, by treating allowable value loss relative to $\pi_0$ as an additional constraint.
+To obtain tighter out-of-sample feasibility, we solve these constrained problems with a two-stage procedure that localizes around a first-stage solution and calibrates variance-based slacks.
+We discuss our two-stage procedure building on a constrained optimization oracle, which we instantiate with \citep{agarwal2018reductions}, but other methods with statistical guarantees on the Lagrangian regret also suffice.

+\paragraph{A constrained policy optimization oracle. } We describe a specific procedure for constrained policy optimization that we leverage to concretize our results.

+\citet{agarwal2018reductions} develops a general saddle-point procedure that optimizes such fairness-constrained problems over a hypothesis class with two key algorithmic tools: convexifying the space of policies via randomization, and saddle-point optimization over the convexified constrained problem.
+Such hypothesis classes include probabilistic classifiers that are good parametrizations of our causal encouragement policy.